 - AWS offerings in Beta may not be available

-The net cost to campus customers will be 2% more than Amazon’s published rates for AWS.
+The net cost to campus customers will be equal to Amazon’s published rates for AWS.
 Includes a 15% network egress waiver.